zuri-training/Team-100_AnimaLib/README.md

 ## Optimization

-we converted both files (css and js) of the library to a zip file.
+We converted both files (css and js) of the library to a zip file.
 The essence of this is to compress both files to a small size, before they are being saved to the client's local computer.

 ## Installation

-To install the project to your local computer or server. clone into a directory in your computer using:
+To install the project to your local computer or server.
+Clone into a directory in your computer using:
 ```bash
 git clone https://github.com/zuri-training/anima_lib_team-100.git
 ```
-change directory to the project folder created after cloning. for window users use:
+change directory to the project folder created after cloning.
+For window users use:
+For other Operating System Users, Kindly follow online documentation or guide on how to install and activate your virtual environment.

 ```bash
 cd <directoryname>
 ```
 creating a virtual environment (this is optional but advisable) for window users use: if created successfully, activate the virtual environment.
+For other Operating System Users, Kindly follow online documentation or guide on how to install and activate your virtual environment.

 ```bash
 virtualenv <virtualenvironmentname>